-Tomorrow Belongs To God
+Tomorrow Belongs to God

 How much we miss, in this life of grace, by our constant worry and our lack of patience in our dealings with the Lord.
 I read sometime ago of a tragedy which befell a home somewhere in the middle west.
 In the middle of a cold, winter’s night an accident occurred which took the lives of a man and his two sons.
 A day or two later, a widow with snow-white hair, turned from the side of the three graves and started for the vehicle which was to take her back to what, seemingly, was an empty home.